-A. No. If your eye sight is that bad you must get a prescription from your optician.
-Of course, there is nothing to stop you from getting head-mounted magnifier that sits over the top of your prescription spectacles.
+A. You o.
+If your eye sight is that bad you must get a prescription from your optician.
+Of course, there is nothing to stop you from getting a head-mounted magnifier that sits over the top of your prescription spectacles.

 Q. I can buy a large selection of powerful head-mounted magnifiers from you, so what's wrong with me using these spectacles to help my poor eyesight?